Can Vitamin D impact testosterone?

 Symptoms and signals

-Low testosterone vitamin D patterns often show up through a mix of subtle and obvious signs.
+Low testosterone and low vitamin D patterns often show up through a mix of subtle and obvious signs.
 None of these symptoms proves you have low testosterone or vitamin D on its own, but clusters of them are a reason to get tested.

 • Low sex drive or reduced interest in sex